bitcoin-sv/bsv-components-library/net/doc/README.md

 #### Useful transformation functions

-This chapter only applies when you are streaming messages (accesible through *EBVENTS.MSGS*).
+This chapter only applies when you are streaming messages (accesible through *EVENTS.MSGS*).

 In a common scenario, the content of these messages wil be used to run some business logic in your application.
 Most of the *Messages* streamed only make sense in the context of the *Net* layer: for example, the *Ping* Message is used to check if a remote Peer is alive, but besides that it does no have any business value.
 The same goes for the most majority of the *Messages* you can stream. *BUT* some of those Messages *DO* have a business relevance, like the *Transaction Message*.
 A *Transaction* is an important concept in any Blockchain application, that¡s why we have a *Domain class* (see *JCL-Base*) to stroe its info.
 And the information contained in a *Transaction Message* is almost the same as the one contained in a *Transaction Domain Object*.

-All this means that you could use your *Transaction Message* object, to populate a *Transaction Domain Object^, and then you pass it over to other layers on your application.
+All this means that you could use your *Transaction Message* object, to populate a *Transaction Domain Object*, and then you pass it over to other layers on your application.

 This scenario is very common, so *JCL-Net* already provides methods to conver some of the *Messages* into *Domain classes*, like in the case of a *Transaction*.